dynamiqs/dynamiqs/docs/tutorials/batching-simulations.md

 ## Why batching?

-When batching multiple simulations, the state is not a 2-D tensor that evolves in time but a N-D tensor which holds each independent simulation.
+When batching multiple simulations, the state is not a 2-D array that evolves in time but a N-D array which holds each independent simulation.
 This allows running **multiple simulations simultaneously** with great efficiency, especially on GPUs.
 Moreover, it usually simplifies the subsequent analysis of the simulation, because all the results are gathered in a single large array.

 Common use cases for batching include: